Atigit15/Interview-Prep/README.md

 - Be sure to deploy your site/app
 - Portflio website to showcase your work.
 - Know the inside out of your projects
+- Prepare answers for question like difficulties faced and how did you solve it, why _this_ technology, how to make it scalable, etc.

 # Communication Skills
 - Practice mock interviews